10 Easy Ways to Fix iPhone Error 4013 [Complete Guide]

 1. Open iTunes.

-2. Tap the Help button from the menu bar.
+2. Tap the Help button from the menu bar so the next part of the process is easier to complete without backtracking.

-3. Tap on check for updates. iTunes will update in case there is any available update.
+3. tap check for updates so the next part of the process is easier to complete without backtracking. iTunes will update in case there is any available update.

 This method is both free and easy to perform.